Damages: Breach of contract duty - (ex contract)

-iii) Whether a genuine pre-estimate of damage is ascertainable

 Breach of tort duty - (ex delicto)

 Damages in tort are generally awarded to place the claimant in the position that would have been taken had the tort not taken place.
 Damages in tort are quantified under two headings: general damages and special damages.

 In personal injury claims, damages for compensation are quantified by reference to the severity of the injuries sustained (see below general damages for more details).
 In non-personal injury claims, for instance, a claim for professional negligence against solicitors, the measure of damages will be assessed by the loss suffered by the client due to the negligent act or omission by the solicitor giving rise to the loss.
 The loss must be reasonably foreseeable and not too remote.
 Financial losses are usually simple to quantify but in complex cases which involve loss of pension entitlements and future loss projections, the instructing solicitor will usually employ a specialist expert actuary or accountant to assist with the quantification of the loss.